 They might have landlord emergency cover or be willing to pay for any emergency repairs.
 Have a chat with them to make sure you understand what’s expected of you and of them.

-How to get home emergency cover
+How do I get a home emergency cover quote?

-On the left-hand side – or using the ‘edit policy filters’ button if you’re on mobile – you can tick the ‘home emergency cover‘ box.
+When you see your list of quotes, on the left-hand side – or using the ‘edit policy filters’ button if you’re on mobile – you can tick the ‘home emergency cover‘ box.

 We’ll quickly recalculate your quote with the added cost of home emergency cover.